Your wellbeing and resilience toolkit

 N - New skill of bread baking

 N - Neat home after a tidy-up

 A - Always try to leave the house once a day

 2. How does writing something positive about yourself make you feel?

 3. What images or memories help you remember you are strong and have things to offer?

-4. Think about ways you can keep that positive feeling about yourself more constant.
+4. Think about ways you can keep that positive feeling.
 How can you make that part of your daily routine?